Download ReadSmart for free

 • Synonyms and antonyms

-• Translation into your native language
+• Translation into your native language (can be turned off for English–English mode)

 🎯 The biggest difference